 Get your advertising together for spring work (April – May – June).
 If you want to be busy in the spring, you need to start that advertising campaign now.

 Check your production for the last 3 months to be sure it matched company goals.
 If it did, continue.
 If it did not, then figure out why and make the adjustments needed.
 Remember, you shouldn’t have to take money from the family budget or savings to support your business.
 If you do, then I would suggest maybe it is time to start running the business like a business instead of a hobby.
 It is hardly fair to your spouse to ask them to work another job so the household bills can be paid.

 Check your sales for last 3 months to be sure it matched company goals.

 Start assembling your tax information for 2022.
 Set a date to have it done and off to your CPA.
 How about February 15?
 Be sure and get a commitment date from your CPA when they will have it done and ready for you to send to the IRS.

 Do your fourth quarter taxes ASAP.
 Taxes are a distraction that you don’t need.
 Get them cleaned up as soon as you can and get back to running your business.

-Have you gone through your 2018 year end review and done your planning for 2019 yet?
+Have you reviewed 2022 and completed your planning for 2023?
 If not, why not?
 Your family depends on you and your company doing well.
-Let's make sure that you maximize your business this year.
+Let’s make sure that you maximize your business this year.

 Take your wife/husband on a date.
-Maybe a movie, maybe just out to a dinner.
-Even a hamburger joint can be romantic when you're spending time together.
-An "I love you" (and an "I'm sorry" when appropriate) goes a long way in keeping a relationship healthy.
+You might not be able to go to a movie or even out to dinner, but maybe a walk through the mall?
+Or a drive-in restaurant with dinner in the car can be romantic when you’re spending time together.
+An “I love you” (and an “I’m sorry” when appropriate) goes a long way in keeping a relationship healthy.